Is Nursing For You?

 • Basic Computer Science – 1 semester

-Upon completion of the general education requirements and acceptance into a school of nursing, you will begins a course of study specifically in a nursing curriculum.
-Typical nursing courses that you may be required to take can include:
+Upon completion of the general education requirements and acceptance into a school of nursing, you will begin a course of study specifically in a nursing curriculum.
+Typical nursing courses include:

 • Fundamentals of Nursing – fundamental health concepts, nursing process and nursing theory – 1 semester

-• Pathophysiology – clinical manifestations and implication for treatment of diseases and conditions from prenatal life to death – 1 semester
+• Pathophysiology – clinical manifestations and implications for treatment of diseases – 1 semester

-• Health Assessment – selected assessment skills adaptation to health function and status of clients – 1 semester
+• Health Assessment – selected assessment skills adaptation to health function and status – 1 semester

-• Pharmacology – an overview of drug classifications, action, use, nursing implications and drug interactions; legislation pertinent to drug control is addressed – 1 semester
+• Pharmacology – drug classifications, action, use, nursing implications and drug interactions – 1 semester

-• Adult Nursing I & II with Clinical Applications – care of the adult patient in various stages of aging (young adult to aging population); development of individualized nursing care skills; critical thinking and accountability – 2 semesters
+• Adult Nursing I & II with Clinical Applications – care of the adult patient; critical thinking and accountability – 2 semesters

-• Nursing of Children with Clinical Applications – use of the nursing process in the care of the child from infancy to adolescence utilizing critical thinking skills and accountability – 1 semester
+• Nursing of Children with Clinical Applications – care of the child from infancy to adolescence – 1 semester

-• Family Nursing with Clinical Applications – care for the expectant family during the antepartum, intrapartum, postpartum, and newborn period using critical thinking skills and accountability – 1 semester
+• Family Nursing with Clinical Applications – care for the expectant family – 1 semester

-• Community Health Nursing with Clinical Applications – primary nursing care in the community utilizing critical thinking skills and accountability – 1 semester
+• Community Health Nursing with Clinical Applications – primary nursing care in the community – 1 semester

-• Mental Health Nursing with Clinical Applications – care of the client with mental health needs utilizing critical thinking skills and accountability – 1 semester
+• Mental Health Nursing with Clinical Applications – care of the client with mental health needs – 1 semester

-• Professional Nurse Management, Leadership, Nursing Research, Nursing Theory and Nursing Issues are offered at varying levels dependent upon the degree sought (Associate, Baccalaureate, or Advanced Practice).
+• Professional Nurse Management, Leadership, Research, Theory and Issues offered at varying levels dependent upon the degree sought.

 Be sure and check with the school or program that you choose to attend for more detailed information on the courses you will take!